 When you fly as much as I do, you can recite the safety briefing by heart, especially the part about putting on your own oxygen mask before you help anyone else.
-The same sort of warning should be given to the 43 million American adults who are family or friend caregivers, particularly when it comes to their own finances.
+The same sort of warning should be given to the estimated 48 million American adults who are caregivers for an adult family member or friend — particularly when it comes to their own finances.

 Step 1: Calculate the gap

 Think you or your parents won’t need long-term care?
 Guess again.
 The U.S. Department of Health and Human Services estimates that 70 percent of adults who live to age 65 eventually do, and nearly half require paid care.

 That’s a pricey proposition.
 The average cost of a full-time home health aide is nearly $62,000 a year, according to the latest data from insurer Genworth Financial.
 A semiprivate room in a nursing home runs about $95,000.

 Ask your parents about the size of their nest egg, how quickly they’re spending it, whether they have long-term care insurance and how much equity they have in their home.
 If they won’t discuss this, a compassionate financial adviser may be able to bring you together.

 Compare your parents’ assets against their projected expenses and you have your gap.

 Step 2: Fill the gap without going broke

 Look for free resources: Use the National Council on Aging’s BenefitsCheckUp tool to find federal, state and private benefit programs that apply to your situation.